 Old Newsboys of Flint

 The Old Newsboys have brightened Christmas mornings for thousands of needy children across Genesee County.
-The nonprofit organization, which has been under the direction of Tony Tucker since March of this year, is best known for its Christmas Box Program.
+The nonprofit organization, which has been under the direction of Tony Tucker since March of 2019, is best known for its Christmas Box Program.
 “The need is even greater this year,” states Lisa Kirk, ONB Director of Programs and Volunteers.
 Children who are low-income or suffer from special circumstances qualify for the program.
-“We are prepared to help over 6,000 kids this year,” she adds.
+“We are prepared to help over 6,000 kids,” she adds.
 And due to the pandemic, signing up to receive assistance is a little different.
-“We have moved to an online system this year,” Kirk reports.
+“We have moved to an online system,” Kirk reports.
 Once a child qualifies, he or she receives a sweat suit, socks and underclothes, a hat and pair of warm gloves, dental hygiene products and a beautiful, new, age-appropriate gift.

 You can also help by sponsoring a child in the Christmas Box Program.
 Every $20 donation will sponsor one child – visit onbflint.org/sponsor-child.php.